ghajba/ImageNationBot/README.md

 # ImageNationBot

-a simple DC bot for the ImageNation server
+A simple bot to assign roles based on CNFT holdings.